tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 In order to do that — thus adding full type-checking support at this stage — we'll use a special tool for typings installation and management called `typings`.
 You can find more information about it [here](https://github.com/typings/typings).

-In our case, we'll need to execute commands as follows to install all dependencies:

-        $ sudo npm install typings -g
-        $ typings init
-        $ typings install es6-promise --save
-        $ typings install dt~es6-shim --global --save
-        $ typings install registry:env/meteor --global --save

-If you look into the typings folder after the execution, you'll find there a definition file called `index.d.ts`.
+If you look into the typings folder, you'll find there a definition file called `index.d.ts`.

 This is a top level definition file that links all other definition files installed by `typings`.

 > Note that in some cases, your IDE can mark your code as "error" or "warning" because of missing Typings - this will not prevent you from running your app, but it is highly recommended to resolve those errors.

-That's it!
-Now we can use Angular 2's power in our Meteor app!

 # Root Component